 This information will help you decide whether the specific career goal is right for you.

-Read as much as possible about them on online job advertisements, on Google, or sites of specific employers.
-Then try to talk to as many people working as possible.
+Read as much as possible about them on online job advertisements, Google, or sites of specific employers.
+Then, try to talk to as many people working as possible.
 This will give you invaluable “inside” information about reality.
-Compare all the information found about the ten career options with the list of your interests, skills, and values that you generate during the self-assessment phase.
+Compare all the information about the ten career options with the list of your interests, skills, and values generated during the self-assessment phase.

 5. Rules for Defining Career Goals